lshdlut/mujoco-wasm-forge/README.md

 - Single entry `.github/workflows/forge.yml` with a version matrix (3.2.5, 3.3.7)
 - Pinned emsdk (3.1.55) and Node (20)
-- Two‑stage configure for 3.3.7 to statically link qhull (SHARED→STATIC, BUILD_SHARED_LIBS=OFF); 3.2.5 does not require the qhull patch
+- Two-stage configure for 3.3.7 to statically link qhull (replace SHARED->STATIC and force BUILD_SHARED_LIBS=OFF); 3.2.5 does not require the qhull patch
-- Three gates (by intent): [GATE:SYM] Sym‑from‑JSON → [GATE:DTS] d.ts drift → [GATE:RUN] runtime smoke/regression/mesh‑smoke
+- Quality gates: [GATE:SYM] Sym-from-JSON, [GATE:DTS] d.ts drift, [GATE:RUN] runtime smoke/regression/mesh-smoke
   - If a gate is not yet implemented in code, the workflow logs it as `skipped` without changing behavior.
 - Artifacts: upload `dist/` (+ `version.json`, `sbom.spdx.json`)

 ## Versioning and tags

 - Stable releases use `forge-<mujocoVersion>-r<rev>`; example: `forge-3.2.5-r3`, `forge-3.3.7-r2`.
-- Pre‑releases use `forge-<mujocoVersion>-rc.<n>` and are marked as pre‑release.
+- Pre-releases use `forge-<mujocoVersion>-rc.<n>` and are marked as pre-release.
 - Artifacts are immutable; fixes publish a new revision (e.g., `-r2`).

 ### Release status (current)